The digital revolution is reshaping industries and economies across the globe—and South Africa is no exception.

 Education must evolve—fast.
 It’s not just about keeping up; it’s about preparing to lead.
 For this transformation to be truly inclusive, industries and policymakers must work hand in hand.
 The goal?
 A future where AI boosts business, empowers people and protects vital sectors, securing prosperity for all South Africans.

-Dr Dayalan Govender (Assoc Professor - NWU)
+Dr Dayalan Govender (PhD)

-People and Organisation Africa Leader, PwC South Africa
+(Associate Professor) People and Organisation Africa Leader, PwC South Africa

 Tel: +27 (0) 11 797 4846